solana-foundation/solana-improvement-documents/proposals/0017-priced-compute-units.md

 hence a new economic model is required for using compute that disincentivizes extra CU unless absolutely necessary.

 ## Solution
 Introduce a new price and economic model for compute units.
-It's important to note that the new model must not make it more expensive to vote i.e affect vote transactions.
+It's important to note that the new model must not make it more expensive to vote.

-A good way to normalize and do this would be charge a fee per compute unit of 5 x 10<sup>-6</sup>/vote CU price SOL per CU<br/>
+A good way to normalize and do this would be charge a fee per compute unit of 5 x 10<sup>-6</sup>/(vote CU) SOL per CU<br/>
 Example: Txn A requires 10000 CU -> Cost of txn is 10000 x (5 x 10<sup>-6</sup>)/2500 SOL (2500 is the vote CU)

+**Note: This would cause problems for CLOBs since doing a large cancel order consumes 20k CU and would cost 0.1 SOL**